 The main difference between drywood termites and subterranean termites is that subterranean termites live in the ground and drywood termites live in wooden structures.
 Both leave tell-tale signs of their presence.
 If you have noticed tunnels in pieces of wood in or near your house, drywood termites are afoot.
 However, if you have spotted raised tubes in the dirt around your home, perhaps leading up to your home, then subterranean termites are the culprit.

 Think you’ve spotted one of these six tell-tale signs, but still not sure whether termites have invaded your house?
 One easy way to determine whether your house is termite-free is with an expert inspection.
 Luckily, Clancy Bros offers free termite inspections.
 Let us restore your peace of mind and protect your property from a termite infestation.
-Learn more about our free inspections and other termite treatments.
+Learn more about our termite treatments.